JasonLocklin/Dissertation/SA/Methods.md

 rate 120Hz).
 The participant was permitted to adjust the height of the chin-rest for comfort.
 The Eyelink II (SR Research) head-mounted eye-tracker was used to monitor eye movements.
+During calibration, targets appeared at nine different locations forming a grid that covered the full screen and the participants were instructed to saccade to them as they appeared.
-During calibration, both eyes were monitored, but afterwards only one eye was monitored during the task.
-The eye-tracker sampled at 500Hz and raw eye-position data was saved for later processing.
+The eye-tracker sampled at 500Hz (single eye) and raw eye-position data was saved for later processing.
 All three computer tasks were programmed using Python and Psychopy [@Peirce2007].

-After eye-tracker calibration, the touchscreen was calibrated using the manufacturer's calibration task, during which targets appeared at various points on the screen and the participant was instructed to point to them as they appeared.
-The landmark and line bisection tasks were performed first, to measure baseline performance, and then up to four blocks of the three tasks (saccadic adaptation, bisection, and landmark), each beginning with saccadic adaptation, were performed (10 participants opted to
+After eye-tracker calibration, the touchscreen was also calibrated using the manufacturer's calibration task, during which targets appeared at various points on the screen and the participant was instructed to point to them as they appeared.
+The landmark and line bisection tasks (descibed in detail below) were performed first, to measure baseline performance, and then up to four blocks of the three tasks (saccadic adaptation, bisection, and landmark), each beginning with saccadic adaptation, were performed (10 participants opted to